Cedar Point Federal Credit Union

 What ID should I show?

-Of course a driver's license or state issued identification card is always acceptable.
+A driver's license or state issued identification card is always acceptable.

-Department of Defense ID is acceptable at the teller line, but since we are not permitted to copy this form of ID, we cannot accept it in cases where we would make a copy such as when you are adding a certificate to your account..
+Department of Defense ID is acceptable at the teller line, but since we are not permitted to copy this form of ID, we cannot accept it in cases where we would make a copy such as when you are adding a certificate to your account.

 If you have recently moved to a new home and your driver's license does not have your current address, we may ask to see a proof of address when opening a new account.
 In this case, an electric bill, gas bill or rental contract is an acceptable form of ID to confirm your address.